 - Too much worrying about what will happen next

 Worries about your job, college, health, financial situation or family members are able to keep your brain busy at nighttime, which makes it hard to sleep.
 Nerve-racking life events or shock – including the passing away or sickness of a family member, breakup, or even being fired – may also cause insomnia.

 Circadian rhythms work as an internal clock, directing things like the sleep-wake cycle, metabolic process, and body temperature.
 Interfering with circadian rhythms may bring about insomnia.
 Jet lag from flying across time zones or working in an early or late shift may also trigger insomnia.

 Unpredictable bedtime schedules, naps, stimulating activities before going to sleep, and unpleasant sleep conditions are bad sleep routines.
 Your sleep cycle is disrupted if you use your bedroom for work, watch television on the bed, play video games, or use smartphones just before bedtime.

 Excessive food consumption

 A light snack before going to bed is fine, but overeating could lead you to feel mentally or physically uncomfortable while you try to sleep.
-Many of us also endure acid reflux, a backflow of acidity and food through the stomach to the esophagus after consuming large amount of food.
+Many of us also endure acid reflux, a backflow of acidity and food through the stomach to the esophagus after consuming a large amount of food.
 This may prevent you from sleeping.

 Do I have insomnia?
 Insomnia symptoms